Is LeBron James Leaving Cleveland? Sports Oddsmakers Now Seem To Think He Will

-LeBron James and the Cleveland Cavaliers are still playing against the Golden State Warriors in the NBA Finals 2018, but rumors about his impending free agency are already circulating around the league.
+LeBron James and the Cleveland Cavaliers are still playing against the Golden State Warriors in the 2018 NBA Finals, but rumors about his impending free agency are already circulating around the league.
 The 33-years-old superstar is expected to opt out into the final year his contract with the Cavaliers and become an unrestricted free agent this summer.

-In the past months, multiple signs are point out that LeBron James will leave his hometown team for the second time.
-According to Ben Fawkes of ESPN, the recent odds for 2019 NBA title from the Westgate Las Vegas SuperBook heated up the speculations that the “The King” will be wearing a different jersey next season.
-As everyone knows, James will consider signing with a team where he will have a higher chance of winning more NBA championship titles, and as of now, Cleveland is no longer an ideal place to stay for the aging superstar.
+In the past months, multiple signs have pointed out that LeBron James will leave his hometown team for the second time.
+According to Ben Fawkes of ESPN, the recent odds for from the Westgate Las Vegas SuperBook heated up the speculations that the “The King” will be wearing a different jersey next season.
+As everyone knows, James will consider signing with a team where he will have a higher chance of winning more NBA championships, and as of now, Cleveland is no longer an ideal place to stay for the aging superstar.

 “When you have LeBron in free agency, you have to be careful,” Westgate SuperBook oddsmaker John Murray said.
 “You’ve got Philadelphia, Miami, the Lakers and even Houston as potential destinations [outside of Cleveland].
 We cut all of those teams’ odds down, and we’ll raise back up the teams he doesn’t sign with.”

-In the odds released by the Westgate Las Vegas Superbook, the Warriors (5/4) are still the top favorite team to win the 2019 NBA title.
-But if James joins the Houston Rockets (7/2), who sit at No. 2 and rumored to be one of LeBron’s free agency destination, they will beat Golden State for the best title odds provided that they also convince Chris Paul and Clint Capela to stay.
+In the odds released by the Westgate Las Vegas Superbook, the Warriors (5-4) are still the top favorite team to win the 2019 NBA title.
+But if James joins the Houston Rockets (7-2), who sit at No. 2 and are rumored to be one of LeBron’s free agency destination, they will beat Golden State for the best title odds provided that they also convince Chris Paul and Clint Capela to stay.

 Game 1 is a perfect illustration of why it's absurd to judge a player's greatness solely on their team's record in the NBA Finals:https://t.co/KLs79tZb3W